4 miles

 As I ran back from the monument, looking left to the ravine and the trees, I thought about that line and imagined the stretches of grass, the trees, the green ravine as a city — the only city — no buildings or houses or roads or cars, only trees and tall grasses and bushes leading down to the river.

 All of this thinking about different bodies of water reminded me of something I started to read but had to return to the library before I got very far, Visitation/ Jenny Erpenbeck.
-I took a screen-shot of the first two pages and the amazing description of water within them:
+Here are the first two pages and an amazing description of water:

 swim: 3 loops